 - impaired vision

 Pseudomonas infections are treated with antibiotics.
-Unfortunately, many hospital infections are becoming more difficult to treat.
+Unfortunately, many pseudomonas infections are becoming more difficult to treat.
 These bacteria have developed the ability to adapt and overcome antibiotics in their environment.
 This is called antibiotic resistance.

 Treatment may involve one or more of the following types of antibiotics: